Skip to main content

 Immediate burial is burial that takes place soon after death without embalming, a viewing, or a formal ceremony beforehand.
 Like direct cremation, it is a lower-cost option, and any memorial service can be held separately afterward.

-Because it skips embalming and the use of facilities for a service, immediate burial keeps costs to the essentials: a simple casket or container, transfer of the body, and the burial itself.
+Because it skips embalming and the use of facilities for a service, immediate burial keeps the funeral home's charges to the essentials: a simple casket or container, transfer of the body from the place of death, and the staff work to carry out the burial.
+It is the burial counterpart to direct cremation.

 See also